defnotkevz/zettelkasten/Docker.md

 operating system virtualization has a similar concept; it provides multiple virtualized OSs above a single actual OS kernel.

+like VMs virtualize even the hardware (using a hypervisor?), container only virtualize from the OS onwards.

 Docker allows software to bundle their configuration and dependencies and isolate them from your operating system.